The Global Government Summit 2020 will feature public sector leaders from the world’s governments.

 Mr Kong holds a Master’s Degree of Public Management from Potsdam University in Germany, a Senior Official Diploma of Public Administration from the Royal School of Administration, and two Bachelor’s – one in Law from the Faculty of Law and Economic Sciences and the other in Management from the National Institute of Management in Phnom Penh.

-State Services Commissioner, New Zealand
+Deputy Commissioner, State Services Commission, New Zealand

 Head, Center of Competence for Digital Government Transformation; and Deputy Director, Analytic Center for the Russian Government, Russia

 The Analytic Center for the Russian Government provides on-demand information analytics and expert support for departments; and as Deputy Director, Mikhail Pryadilnikov is responsible for strategic management, regional development, SME support, public administration and investment climate reform.

 Mikhail has also recently been appointed as Head, Center of Competence for Digital Government Transformation, a top-level unit with a particular focus on government digital services established to support public sector organizations in managing their digital transformation programmes.

 He previously served as the director of the Department for Strategic Planning, Government Programs and Investment Projects at the Ministry of Economic Development.
 Prior to joining the federal government, he worked for Moscow city government as the Head of Economic Policy and Development.

 Mr Priyadilnikov studied economics and philosophy in the USA and was awarded a PhD in government and political science by Harvard University.
 He was a Post-Doctoral Fellow at Harvard’s Davis Center for Russian and Eurasian Studies, and a Visiting Lecturer at the London School of Economics and Political Science.